Sorbitol-6-phosphatase

+The enzyme characterised from apple seedlings hydrolyses sorbitol 6-phosphate to sorbitol and orthophosphate.
+The enzyme is a regulator of energy metabolism in silkworm.
+It has been studied as a means of producing sorbitol by photosynthesis in engineered cyanobacteria.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name of this enzyme class is sorbitol-6-phosphate phosphohydrolase.
 This enzyme is also called sorbitol-6-phosphate phosphatase.